tinyzimmer/k3p/doc/k3p_install.md

 ### Options

 ```
+      --accept-defaults           Accept the defaults for any package configurations, default behavior is to prompt for all unprovided values
       --accept-eula               Automatically accept any EULA included with the package
       --agents int                DOCKER ONLY: The number of agents to run in the cluster
       --api-port int              DOCKER ONLY: The port to bind to the k3s API server (default 6443)